 Lenders want to know what your existing financial commitments are.
 Therefore, if you have debts, they will want to know what these are as well.
 Debts typically include credit cards, personal loans, store cards and leases.

 Consequently, if your credit card limit is high and maxed-out, then consider reducing the limit and paying off the card.
-Credit card limits, even if paid-off, reduce your borrowing capacity.
-For instance, for every $1,000 of limit your borrowing power is reduced by $4,000.
+Credit card limits, even if paid-off, reduce your borrowing ability.
+For instance, every $1,000 of limit reduces your borrowing power by $4,000.
 Thus, if you have an $8,000 limit on your card, this can reduce your borrowing power by $32,000.

-An ideal scenario is to apply for a loan without having any debt.
-Accordingly, a lender views this as minimal risk, especially if you have a favourable credit rating.
+An ideal scenario when applying for a home loan is to have no other existing debt.
+Accordingly, a lender views this as minimal risk, especially if you have a strong credit rating.

-A home loan is a major commitment.
-Hence, your lender will want to know as much about you and your financial status as possible.
-This includes:
+A home loan is a major financial commitment.
+Hence, your lender will want to know as much about you and your financial status as possible including:

 - Residential status – A lender may want to know about your living arrangements.
 They may ask if you’re renting, and from whom.
 Furthermore, they will want the details of the property owner or manager.
-Then, they can determine if you pay your rent on time, every time.
+Then, they can decide if you pay your rent on-time, every time.

 - First home owners grant – Your lender may ask if you’re a first home buyer and if you’ve applied for the grant.
-However, if you haven’t, they’ll suggest that you do, and then present them with the completed application.
+However, if you haven’t, they’ll suggest that you do.
+Most lenders will help you with this application and then present them with the completed application.

 - Building a new property – If you’re building, then your lender will want to see a negotiated contract.